qzhang503/proteoQ/README.md

 ### 2.8 NMF Analysis

 The following performs the NMF analysis against protein data.
-More details on the arguments can be found from [`NMF`](https://cran.r-project.org/web/packages/NMF/vignettes/NMF-vignette.pdf).
+More details can be found from [`NMF`](https://cran.r-project.org/web/packages/NMF/vignettes/NMF-vignette.pdf).

 ``` r